unit72784/Diabolic-Drive/New firmware installation instructions.md

 2. **Upload via Web UI**
    - Navigate to **Settings > Update** section in the Web UI.
    - Select the `.bin` file and hit **Upload**.
+   - If you see an “OK” message, your update was successful. ⚠️ Do not unplug your Diabolic Drive. ⚠️ It will automatically restart and begin broadcasting its Wi-Fi access point once the update is complete.
 3. **Recovery (If ESP Flash Fails)**
    - Download this recovery sketch:
      [ESP8266 Programmer via ATmega32u4](https://github.com/unit72784/Diabolic-Drive/tree/main/ESP8266_Programmer_via_ATMEGA32U4)